 What is a Trapped Nerve?

-The expression ‘a trapped nerve’ is often applied to any pain which is sharp.
-This is incorrect.
+The expression ‘a trapped nerve’ is often applied to any pain which is sharp, this is incorrect.

-Where is the nerve trapped?
+Where is the Nerve Trapped?

-Nerve Trapped Inside the Spine (Intra-Spinal)
+Nerve Trapped Inside the Spine

-Nerve Trapped Outside the Spine (Extra-Spinal)
+Nerve Trapped as it Exits the Spine

 Deep Referred Pain